skyreep/code-crash/README.md

 ## Description
-A mobile-first, responsive, startup landing page for a social network platform.
+A mobile-first, responsive, landing page built with HTML, CSS, Bootstrap, and Rellax.js

 ## Dependencies